ai-traders/ide/README.md

  will really compile your code and produce an artifact.

 ### Additional advice
-1. It is nice to separate installing ide configs from your ide docker image logic.
- You should not mess them together in one docker RUN directive in a Dockerfile.
- You can even have 2 Dockerfiles:
+1. You may find it helpful to keep 2 Dockerfiles:
-   * one to just install and test ide docker image configs
+  * one to install and test IDE docker image configs
-   * another, which end user logic.
+  * another, with end user logic.
 It should use the docker image built by the 1st Dockerfile.
-1. Whenever you use dummy identity (dummy configuration and secret files) for tests, it would be nice to ensure, that they have proper permissions, e.g. `~/.ssh/id_rsa` has permissions: `600`.
-Git does not preserve `600` permissions.

-## FAQ
+1. The scripts to be put into `/etc/ide.d/scripts` directory should not only copy files, but also ensure proper permissions.
+E.g. `~/.ssh/id_rsa` should have permissions: `600`.
-> Why not mount `/home/user` as `/home/ide` but as `/ide/work`?
+1. Why not mount `/home/user` as `/home/ide` but as `/ide/work`?
   Because `/home/ide` in ide docker image can already have some configuration and mounting it this way would override all the provisioned files.

 ## Development and contributions